-Application lifecycle management (ALM) is the product lifecycle management of computer software.
-It includes requirements management, software architecture, software testing, software maintenance, computer programming, change management, continuous integration, project management and release management.
+Application lifecycle management (ALM) includes requirements management, software architecture, software testing, software maintenance, computer programming, change management, continuous integration, project management and release management.
 But what are ALM tools, and how does one approach them?

 The correct way of thinking about ALM toolsets is as of an umbrella term that encompasses several different areas that are often considered separate.